 16. Keep your bag collection safe in a cabinet.

-Go for one with clear doors to make it easier to see all your bags.
+17. Go for a cabinet or armoire with clear doors to make it easier to see all your bags.